buck-yeh/bux/README.md

 # bux
-Supplement whatever in general purpose I need but Modern C++ is shy to offer.
+Supplement in general purpose whatever I need but not directly supported from Modern C++.
 Or whatever reusable originated from my side projects.